 Rh sensitization is unlikely to harm the first Rh-positive baby that you carry because you’ll rarely come into contact with your baby’s blood until labor and delivery, meaning the antibodies won’t be created until after the birth.

 But once you are Rh sensitized, the Rh antibodies stay in your system.
-If you get pregnant with a second Rh-positive baby, your Rh antibodies will attack this baby’s blood while she’s growing inside of you.
+If you get pregnant with a second Rh-positive baby, your Rh antibodies will attack this baby’s blood while they’re growing inside of you.
 This can cause Rh disease in your baby.

 Rh disease causes hemolytic anemia, which destroys red blood cells faster than the body can create them.
 It can cause serious illness or even death for your baby.